 Franciscan School of Theology

-The Franciscan School of Theology (FST) in Berkeley, California, is the only freestanding Franciscan graduate theological school in North America.
+The Franciscan School of Theology (FST) in Oceanside, California, is the only freestanding Franciscan graduate theological school in North America.
 It is a member of an ecumenical consortium called the Graduate Theological Union.
 In addition to preparing Franciscan friars and other seminarians for ordained priesthood, FST is committed to the academic and professional preparation of lay ministers for leadership in the church.

 Nearly 800 years ago, St. Francis of Assisi found that one of his more learned friars, Anthony of Padua, was interested in teaching theology to other friars.
 In response, Francis wrote: “It is my pleasure that you teach theology to the brothers, provided, however, that as the Rule prescribes, the spirit of prayer and devotion may not be extinguished.”